A Long December

-"A Long December" is a song by American alternative rock band Counting Crows.
+"A Long December" is a song by American rock band Counting Crows.
 The ballad is the second single and 13th track from their second album, Recovering the Satellites (1996).
-Lead singer Adam Duritz was inspired to write the track after his friend was hit by a car, making the song about reflecting on tragedy with a positive disposition.
+Lead singer Adam Duritz was inspired to write the track after his friend was hit by a motorist and injured, making the song about reflecting on tragedy with a positive disposition.

-Released in December 1996, "A Long December" peaked at number five on the US Billboard Modern Rock Tracks chart and number one on the Canadian RPM Top Singles chart.
+"A Long December" was serviced to US radio in November 1996.
+It peaked at number five on the US Billboard Modern Rock Tracks chart and number one on the Canadian RPM 100 Hit Tracks chart.
 In December 1997, the song was re-released in the United Kingdom and reached number 68, six places below its original peak of number 62.
-American Songwriter magazine named "A Long December" the best Counting Crows song in April 2022.
+American Songwriter magazine has named "A Long December" the Counting Crows' greatest song of all time.

 Background and composition

-In an interview with Rolling Stone magazine, lead singer Adam Duritz explained that he was inspired to write "A Long December" after one of his friends had been hit by a car.
+In an interview with Rolling Stone magazine, lead singer Adam Duritz explained that he was inspired to write "A Long December" after one of his friends had been hit by a motorist and was injured.
 While the song is a reflection on tragedy, it also possesses an optimistic tone.
-According to Duritz, the song is about "looking back on your life and seeing changes happening" while simultaneously looking forward to change in the future.
-Although "A Long December" never has the narrator obtaining a firm resolution from his retrospect, a sense of hopefulness exists by the song's conclusion.
-Musically, "A Long December" is an alternative rock ballad.
-The track is composed in the key of F major and written in common time, possessing a tempo of 72 beats per minute.
+According to Duritz, the song is about "looking back on your life and seeing changes happening" while simultaneously looking forward to positive change in the future.

+"A Long December" is an alternative rock ballad.
+The track is composed in the key of F major and written in common time, with a tempo of 72 beats per minute.
+Speaking of "A Long December" in a 2025 interview, Duritz said, "I knew that was the best thing I'd ever written when I wrote it.
+I knew it was a perfect song, and I knew I was going to love playing it forever."

 Chart performance

-In the United States, "A Long December" was ineligible to chart on the Billboard Hot 100 since it was never released as a physical single there, which was a rule at that time.
+In the United States, "A Long December" was ineligible to chart on the Billboard Hot 100 since it was never released as a physical single there, which was a rule at the time.
 The song instead appeared on the Hot 100 Airplay chart, where it peaked at number six in February 1997 and spent 29 weeks on the chart.
-On other Billboard rankings, the song entered the top 10 on five of them, reaching number one on the Adult Alternative Songs chart for two weeks.
+On other Billboard rankings, the song entered the top 10 on five of them, reaching number one on the Triple-A chart for two weeks.
 In Canada, the song became a number-one hit for two weeks and was the seventh-most-successful song of 1997.
 On the UK Singles Chart, "A Long December" charted twice, peaking at number 62 during its original run in December 1996 and re-entering the listing at number 68 one year later.
 The single also charted in the Netherlands, reaching number 68, and in Australia, peaking at number 86.